ohmu/omcache/README.rst

 OMcache
 =======

-OMcache is a low level C library for accessing memcached servers.
-The goals of the OMcache project are stable API and ABI and 'easy' integration into complex applications and systems; OMcache specifically does not mask any signals or call any blocking functions.
-[FIXME: this is not really true at the moment, OMcache uses getaddrinfo for name resolution which blocks, pass IP addresses for OMcache to avoid blocking for now.]
+OMcache is a C and Python library for accessing memcached servers.
+The goals of the OMcache project are a stable API and ABI and 'easy' integration into complex applications and systems.
+OMcache is meant to be used as a middleware layer to provide redundancy and consistency to a memcached server cluster.
+OMcache specifically tries to avoid ABI brekage and does not mask any signals or call blocking functions to help integrating it into other solutions.

-**NOTE** OMcache is still very much work-in-progress and interfaces can change without notice and the git tree may be rebased so don't rely on this just yet.
+FIXME: Currently OMcache uses getaddrinfo for name resolution which blocks, pass IP addresses for OMcache to avoid blocking for now.

 ::